Richard Caudle | 10th December 2013

 Look out for improvements to help you work with a wider variety of languages, updates to our developer tools and client libraries, and much much more.
 I’ll cover these all soon.

 In summary there’s far too much to cover in detail here.
 So watch this space, as over the coming weeks I’ll cover every feature of the new release in depth, with worked examples and sample code so you can take advantage of all these new powers for yourself.

 If you’re new to DataSift, what’s stopping you?
-Register now and experience the power of our platform for yourself!!
+Contact us now to experience the power of our platform for yourself!!